 1905 | Rodney Heath | A. Curtis | 46 63 64 64 |

-Basically, the Women’s singles were first established in 1922 with the women’s and mixed doubles championship as the last three events.
+The Women’s singles were first established in 1922 with the women’s and mixed doubles championships as the last three events.
 But, the Australian Open started in 1969.
-The all-time record for singles titles holds at this tournament with 11:7 in the Amateur Era of Margaret Court and Australian Open Era 4 times in Serena Williams holds the Open Era with 7 singles record titles.
+The record for singles titles held at this tournament with 11:7 in the Amateur Era of Margaret Court and Australian Open Era 4 times Serena Williams holds the Open Era with 7 singles record titles.

 Australian Open women’s winner’s list singles